Great Neighborhoods - NW Bellevue

 Comment: This last sentence will be expanded in individual neighborhood policy statements.
 The restrictions I have in mind are (a) retain existing on-street parking restrictions and (b) retain existing requirement that property owner resides in one of property dwelling units.

-Seattlerust about 3 years ago
+Seattlerust almost 4 years ago